DiGiorno mocks Papa John's amid NFL controversy, and pizza chain fires back

 Fellow fast-food pizza chains Dominos and Little Caesar’s have yet to weigh in.
 Nevertheless, the heat from DiGiorno could be here to stay.

 “It’s Not Delivery.
-It’s Digiorno.
-And It’s Kinda Petty,” their updated Twitter bio reads, as of Nov.
+It’s DiGiorno.
+And It’s Kinda Petty,” the company's updated Twitter bio reads as of Nov.
 3.